harp-tech/protocol/Device.md

 ﻿<img src="./assets/HarpLogo.svg" width="200">

-# Common Registers and Operation (Device 1.2)
+# Device Registers and Operation

 ## Introduction

-This document defines the common set of standard functionality that new Harp `Device` hardware should aim to provide.
-The goal is to create a common ground for the development and operation of Harp devices, and to allow quick and easy integration of new devices into the existing ecosystem.
-While some registers and functionalities are not mandatory, it is strongly recommended that they are implemented or, at least, considered with compatibility in mind.
+This document defines the set of common functionality that every Harp device must provide.
+The goal is to establish a common ground for the development and operation of Harp hardware, and to allow quick and easy integration of new devices into the existing ecosystem.
+All registers and functionality specified below MUST be implemented for a device to be compliant.

-## Registers
+### Core registers

-### Common Registers
+All Harp devices must implement a set of common core registers.
+These reserved registers are used to identify the device, its version, and its operation mode.
+A summary description of each core register is in [the table below](#core-register-table).

-The `Common Registers` are a set of registers that are common to all Harp Devices.
-These registers are used to identify the device, its version, and its operation mode.
-The `Common Registers` are mandatory and should be implemented in all Harp Devices.
-Summary description of each register can be found in [this table](ref missing).
+### Application registers

-All other registers pertaining to the operation of a specific device (`Application Registers`) should always take a register number equal, or greater, than 32.
-Moreoever, numbering and naming of these registers will be left to the developer, as they are specific to each device.
+All other registers pertaining to the operation of a specific device are **Application Registers** and should always have a register address equal to, or greater than, 32.
+Numbering and naming of these registers will be left to the developer, as they are specific to each device.

 ### Optional registers

-Some registers are optional and may not be fully implemented in all devices.
-These registers are marked as `Optional` in the table below.
-All optional registers are still expected to implement `Read` commands and should return a default value.
-Moreoever, they should be included as part of the `R_OPERATION_CTRL` register dump.
+Some registers are marked as **Optional** in the table below and may not be fully implemented in all devices.
+All optional registers are still expected to implement `Read` commands and should return the specified default value.
+Moreover, they should be included as part of the `R_OPERATION_CTRL` register dump.

-In most cases, the value of the register should default to "0".
-Other values are allowed, but should be explicitly documented and justified.
+For any writeable optional registers whose function is not implemented, the device must always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
+The device should not crash or enter an undefined state when a write command is sent to an optional unimplemented register.

-For writable, optional, registers whose function is not implemented, the device is expected to return a `Write` reply with the `Error` status bit set.
-It is thus the responsibility of the client to handle such errors.
-The device should not crash or enter an undefined state when a write command is sent to an unimplemented register.
+In most cases, the default value of an optional register in this specification will default to 0.
+Other values are allowed, but they should be explicitly documented and justified on a per register basis.

 ### Operation Modes

-A Harp Device is expected to implement the following `Operation Modes`:
+The following Harp device operation modes are specified:

-- **`Standby Mode:`**  Replies to host commands.
-Events are disabled and must not be sent.
+- `Standby:` Replies to host commands.
+All `Event` messages are disabled and must not be sent.
-- **`Active Mode:`** Replies to host commands.
-Events are enabled and sent to host whenever the device deems it so.
+- `Active:` Replies to host commands. `Event` messages are enabled and can be sent to the host following the device specification.
-- *`Speed Mode:`* Allows the implementation of a different and specific communication protocol.
-On this mode, the Harp Binary Protocol is no longer used.
-The specific protocol designed must implement the possibility to exit this mode.
+- `Speed:` Deprecated.
+Supports the implementation of a dedicated communication protocol.
+On this mode, the device does not reply to host commands, and only `Event` messages are sent to the host.

-The mandatory Operation Modes are the **`Standby Mode`** and **`Active Mode`**.
-The **`Speed Mode`** is optional and, in many of the applications, not needed.
+The mandatory operation modes are `Standby` and `Active`.
+The `Speed` mode is now deprecated, and should therefore be avoided in any new applications.
+The device should reply with `Error` in case this operation mode is not supported.

-Harp Devices should continuously check if the communication with the host is active and healthy.
-This status check will be largely dependent on the transport layer implementing the harp protocol between host and device.
-Each implementation should clearly distinguish between `Connected` and `Not Connected` states, and it is up to the developer to decide how to implement this status check.
-When the device transitions to the `Not Connected` state, it should immediately enter `Standy Mode` and stop transmission of further event messages.
+Harp Devices should continuously check if communication with the host is active and healthy.
+This status check will be largely dependent on the transport layer implementing the Harp protocol between host and device.
+Each implementation should clearly distinguish between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
+When the device transitions to the `NotConnected` state, it should immediately enter `Standby` and stop transmission of further event messages.

-As an application example, devices using USB as the transport layer can poll for an active USB connection by checking that the state of the DTR pin is set to `HIGH`.
-Once this pin is set `LOW` it may be assumed that the host closed the connection and the device should enter `Standby Mode`.
+As an application example, devices using USB as the transport layer can poll for an active USB connection by checking that the state of the DTR pin is `HIGH`.
+Once the DTR pin is brought `LOW` it may be assumed that the host closed the connection and the device should enter `Standby`.
 In this case, the host is responsible for setting the state of the DTR line when opening or closing a new connection.

-### **Table - List of available Common Registers**
+### Core Register Table

 |**Name**|**Volatile**|**Read Only**|**Type**|**Add.**|**Default**|**Brief Description**|**Mandatory**|
 | :- | :-: | :-: | :-: | :-: | :-: | :- | :-: |